Napier MRT station

-First announced in August 2012 as part of the Thomson line (TSL), the station was constructed as part of TEL Phase 3 (TEL 3) with the merger of the TSL and the Eastern Region line.
+First announced in August 2012 as part of the Thomson Line (TSL), the station was constructed as part of TEL Phase 3 (TEL 3) with the merger of the TSL and the Eastern Region Line.
 The station opened on 13 November 2022.
 Fully designed by the Land Transport Authority, the station features an Art-in-Transit Botanical Art by the National Parks Board.

 History

-The station was first announced on 29 August 2012 as part of the Thomson line (TSL).
+Napier Station was first announced on 29 August 2012 as part of the then-planned Thomson Line (TSL).
 Contract T217 for the design and construction of Napier Station and associated tunnels was awarded to Sinohydro Corporation Ltd. (Singapore Branch) at S$189 million (US$ million) in November 2013.
 Construction started in 2014, with an expected completion date of 2021.
+Despite alternatives proposed in a naming poll, Napier retained its name on 27 June 2014.

-On 15 August 2014, the Land Transport Authority (LTA) announced that the TSL would merge with the Eastern Region line to form the Thomson–East Coast line (TEL).
+On 15 August 2014, the Land Transport Authority (LTA) announced that the TSL would merge with the Eastern Region Line to form the Thomson–East Coast Line (TEL).
 Napier station, part of the proposed line, would be constructed as part of TEL 3, consisting of 13 stations between Mount Pleasant and Gardens by the Bay.
-With restrictions imposed on construction due to the COVID-19 pandemic, the TEL3 completion date was pushed by one year to 2022.
+With restrictions imposed on the delivery of material and manpower for the station's construction due to the COVID-19 pandemic, the TEL3 completion date was delayed by one year to 2022.